GitJer/Some-Sipeed-MAIX-GO-k210-stuff/src/VGA_640x480_1_bit/README.md

 The monitor I use is capable of infering that this must be the horizontal sync.

 ## SPI
 Normal SPI uses only one data line.
 The SPI on the MaixGo can also do DUAL, QUAD and OCTAL, resp.
-2, 4 and 8 data lines in parallel
+2, 4 and 8 data lines in parallel.
 The SPI0 clock is based on PLL0.
 There is a complicated calculation to determine the actual PLL0 clock based on the requested frequency in sysctl_pll_set_freq().
 Additionally, the SPI clock is an integer divide of the PLL0 clock and the requested SPI clock in spi_set_clk_rate().